SixArm/assertables-rust-crate/README.md

 -> Err("message")
 ```

 ## Macros for bag checking

-These macros help with order-independent comparison of iterator bag parameters, such as comparison of two arrays, or two vectors.
+These macros help with comparison of bag parameters, such as comparison of two arrays or two vectors, where the item order does not matter, and the item count does matter.

 * `assure_bag_eq(a, b)`: assure the bag `a` is equal to the bag `b`.

+* `assure_bag_ne(a, b)`: assure the bag `a` is not equal to the bag `b`.

 Examples: